The One Group That Can Stop Elon Musk From Unbanning Trump on Twitter

 So what can be done about Musk’s likely decision to restore Trump, should Trump decide to come back?

 To begin with, the First Amendment properly understood prevents laws that require either the platforming or deplatforming of politicians on social media platforms.
 Meta and Twitter are private companies that are not constrained by the First Amendment.
 The government should not have the right to tell them which content to include or exclude any more than the government can tell Slate or Fox News what content to include or exclude.
-(For this reason, laws like those passed recently in Florida and Texas that would seek to force Trump be restored to social media platforms should be held unconstitutional.
-Lower courts have held these laws likely unconstitutional, and the Fifth Circuit held arguments on Texas’s law earlier this week.)
+(For this reason, laws like those passed recently in Florida and Texas that would seek to force Trump’s restoration to social media platforms should be held unconstitutional.
+Lower courts have held these laws likely unconstitutional, and the 5th Circuit held arguments on Texas’ law earlier this week.)
 So there is no legal obligation for Musk to make the decision he’s reached.

 But Twitter employee action could make a real difference.
 Engineers and others who work at tech companies are in high demand.
 There’s lots of competition among the leading companies to bring in and retain the best talent.
 Employees can organize and seek to pressure Twitter’s likely new owner to do the right thing; they can threaten to leave if he doesn’t.

 We already know that employees at Meta were instrumental in helping to make change at Facebook.
 Documents leaked to the Wall Street Journal by Facebook whistleblower Frances Haugen spurred criticism and change.
 Leaked documents showed how Facebook, and especially Facebook Groups, facilitated organizing for political violence.
 Other showed lenient treatment of conservatives who violated Facebook’s misinformation policies.
 Facebook employees protested internally when Trump was allowed to spread election lies.
-No doubt those employee voices weighed heavily on Mark Zuckerberg as he decided to remove Trump from Facebook after the January 6, 2021 insurrection.
-And they will weigh in on him now as Facebook’s ban on Trump is set to expire on January 7, 2023 unless otherwise extended under Facebook’s policies on grounds that Trump remains a threat to democracy.
+No doubt those employee voices weighed heavily on Mark Zuckerberg as he decided to remove Trump from Facebook after the Jan.
+6 insurrection—and they will weigh on him now as Facebook’s ban on Trump is set to expire on Jan.
+7, 2023, unless otherwise extended under Facebook’s policies on grounds that Trump remains a threat to democracy.
 There’s no reason that Twitter’s employees can’t have the same influence on Musk, if he takes over the company.

 As private actors not bound by the First Amendment any more than Twitter or Facebook, social media platform employees have a choice.
 They can help promote democracy.
 Or they can help to facilitate its demise.